Tell Me More (song)

 "Tell Me More" is a song by Azerbaijani folk duo TuralTuranX, released on 13 March 2023.
-The song is set to represent Azerbaijan in the Eurovision Song Contest 2023 after being internally selected by İctimai Television, the Azerbaijani national broadcaster for the Eurovision Song Contest.
+The song represented Azerbaijan in the Eurovision Song Contest 2023 after being internally selected by İctimai Television, the Azerbaijani national broadcaster for the Eurovision Song Contest.
+The song competed in the first semi-final, failing to qualify for the grand final in 14th place with 4 points.

+Background and composition

+According to both members of the duo, the inspiration of the song took place in 2022.
+While taking a music lesson, Tural would write some music chords as part of an assignment.
+He would give the chords to his brother, Turan, who had recently broken up with his girlfriend.
+Turan would also state that the song was inspired by the surroundings of his hometown, Zaqatala.

+The song is described as a "vintage soft-rock" song by Wiwibloggs writer Katie Wilson.
+In an analysis by Wilson, the song is about one yearning for better communication in a relationship.
+The singer starts to experience a growing sense of separation from their romantic interest, but is still holding out hope for a smooth resolution.
+At first, the singer is fearful to express himself, but as the song progresses, they gradually become more comfortable with doing so.

 Eurovision Song Contest

 Internal selection

 İctimai Television opened a song submission period from 8 to 31 December 2022 for interested composers to enter their songs.
 The submission period was later extended until 15 January 2023.
-After denial from İctimai Television that they had already selected their Eurovision artist from singer Rauf Kingsley that occured on 1 February, the next day, the broadcaster would officially announce the shortlist of five artists that were left in the running to represent Azerbaijan.
+After denial from İctimai Television that they had already selected their Eurovision artist from singer Rauf Kingsley that occurred on 1 February, the next day, the broadcaster would officially announce the shortlist of five artists that were left in the running to represent Azerbaijan.
 On 9 March, TuralTuranX were officially announced as the representatives for Azerbaijan in the Eurovision Song Contest 2023, with their song officially releasing on 13 March.